tinuwalther/PSXiDiag/README.md

 ![PSXiEsxInventory](./img/PSXiDiagramESXi.png)

 The Diagram is an iFrame to another page and it will be automatically genereate, if you upload a new CSV-file into the folder where the FileWatcher is configured.
+This page use pode, pode.web, PSHTML and Mermaid.

 [Top](#)